Why do we worship God as Mother? (Part 1)

 This compilation is with regard to the several pujas or the worships of God as Mother.
-First we have the Durga Puja and then the Kali Puja.
+During the month of October, we have Durga Puja (1st October – 5th October 2022) and then the Kali Puja (24th October 2022).
 These are just two of the forms in which God as Mother is worshipped, in the Indian subcontinent and also now, in many other parts of the world as well.
 But, besides these two, God as Mother is worshipped in many other forms as well.
-Recently, we celebrated what is called as ‘Navaratri’ – The nine days or the nine nights.
+Right now, we are celebrating what is called as ‘Navaratri’ (26th September- 4th October 2022) – The nine days or the nine nights.
 In southern parts of India, during these nine days, three aspects of the Divine Mother are worshipped – God as Saraswati, God as Kali and God as Maha Laxmi.
-A few days between the Durga Puja and Kali Puja, another one would be worshipped in Bengal and other parts of India, on the full moon night – Kojagori Laxmi Mata is worshipped.
-A few weeks after that, there is another aspect of Divine Mother, as the Jagadhatri ~ The Mother of the Universe.
-And then is worshiping of Mother Saraswati.
+A few days between the Durga Puja and Kali Puja, another one would be worshipped in Bengal and other parts of India, on the full moon night – Kojagori Laxmi Mata (9th October 2022) is worshipped.
+A few weeks after that, there is another aspect of the Divine Mother, as the Jagadhatri (2nd November 2022) ~ The Mother of the Universe.
+And then is worshipping of Mother Saraswati.
 So there are many forms and there are these worships that are spread throughout the year.
 But somehow they seem to be more concentrated, during this season.
 That’s why; we should name this season as ‘The Mother Season’.

 This not knowing when it happened, it is just called ‘Maya’.
 Now why is it not known?

 “To be or not to be, with my Mother?”